Navy Civil Engineers Direct Hospital Construction for Vietnamese

 cost of $4 million.

-Called "impact hospitals" because they will be located to provide immediate relief where medical help is most needed, the buildings will be part
+mediate relief where medical help is most needed, the buildings will be part

-of the U. S. Agency for International Development ''s new Vietnamese health
+of the U. S. Agency for International Development's new Vietnamese health

 in Saigon by the contractors (Korean and South Vietnamese firms) and Captain